sruck007/Healthcare-Data-Projects/README.md

 # Healthcare Readmittance Analysis (Portfolio Project)

 Welcome to my data portfolio!
 This repository showcases my projects in healthcare informatics, business intelligence, and revenue cycle management (RCM).
+In this project, a dashboard will be populated from a csv file contaning various categories of performance and health, which will be cleaned then extracted and loaded to SQL before finally available to be vizualized in Tableau for data reporting.

 ## Projects
 ### 1. [Healthcare Billing Automation with Python]